Priotizaer: Prime Factorization-er

 • Priotizaer will also show the time spent for the process to finish (in milliseconds) at the bottom of the output.

-• We can copy the prime factorisation or a factor multiplication row by clicking/tapping it.
+• We can copy the prime factorisation or a factor pair row by clicking or tapping it.

 The Limit